Shipping Guide

 What Actually Drives the Cost to Ship Flowers

-Most flowers shipments are priced by a mix of weight, package size, and destination zone.
-Even small packaging changes can move you into a lower pricing tier.
+Most flower shipments are priced by a mix of weight, package size, and destination zone.
+Even small packaging changes can move you into a lower pricing tier, and because floral boxes are tall and light, dimensional weight often decides the price more than the scale does.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.